MikeDegany/MikeDegany/README.md

 <img align="right" src="https://github.com/anuditverma/anuditverma/blob/master/Anudit-Coffee.png" alt="Anudit's Avatar with a Coffee Mug"/>

-# Hi, I'm Anudit 👋
+# Hi, I'm Mohamad Dehghanni 👋

 - :octocat: I am a mechatronic engineer with a keen interest in autonomous vehicles.
 A C++ an avid open source enthusiast, contributor, and developer living in Long Beach, California, US.
 I am a software developer and a seasoned ethical hacker who loves to participate in various local & global hackathons.
 Also, I have been organizing and mentoring a few of them.